Don’t overlook splashy coffee table books as holiday gifts

 HOMES:

 “Architectural Digest: AD at 100, a Century of Style,” by Architectural Digest.
 Abrams.
 In her foreword, Anna Wintour calls the book “quite the house tour.”
 It’s a centenary celebration of homes past and present.
 Marlene Dietrich lounges in Beverly Hills, circa the 1930s.
-Kylie Jenner stands atop a suede pouf next to a white grand piano at home in Los Angeles.
+Kylie Jenner stands atop a suede pouf next at home in Los Angeles.
 The studios of famous artists and the homes of legendary architects are included. $100.

 “Inside Tangier: Houses & Gardens,” by Nicolo Castellini Baldissera, photos by Guido Taroni.
 Vendome.
 Long a haven for hippies, artists, literary outcasts and eccentrics of all kinds, Tangier is also filled with properties reflecting the “Tangerine” lifestyle.
 Among those in the book: Sidi Hosni, where Woolworth heiress Barbara Hutton spent three decades. $75.